elysiajs/documentation/docs/handler.md

 })
 ```

-But KingWorld handle that for you.
+But Elysia handle that for you.

-You simply return an object, and KingWorld will map your value to a correct response for you.
+You simply return an object, and Elysia will map your value to a correct response for you.
 ```typescript
 app.get('/', () => ({
     'vtuber': [